-Chalk marks were usually painting over during production but because the speed with which ships were rolling off of the assembly line, many left with her “signature still on them and servicemen across heading to battle took the phrase with them, scrawling Kilroy was here on bridge and landmarks throughout the European and Pacific theaters.
+Chalk marks were usually painted over during production but because of the speed with which ships were rolling off of the assembly line, many left with her “signature still on them and servicemen across heading to battle took the phrase with them, scrawling Kilroy was here on bridge and landmarks throughout the European and Pacific theaters.
 Soon servicemen claimed to have stormed the beaches in the Pacific islands only to the the famous phrase already scrawled there.
-On famous story claims that a special outhouse was built for Franklin Roosevelt, Josef Stalin and Winston Churchill during the Potsdam conference.
-Stalin, who used the outhouse first, reportedly asked one of his aided “Who is Kilroy?”
+On famous story claims that a special outhouse was built for Franklin Roosevelt, Josef Stalin, and Winston Churchill during the Potsdam Conference.
+Stalin, who used the outhouse first, reportedly asked one of his aids “Who is Kilroy?”